Arshad Warsi: Personal life

 Arshad Warsi married Maria Goretti on 15 February 1996.
 They have two kids, son named Zeke Warsi, born in 2005 and daughter Zene Zoe Warsi, born in 2007.
 Zeke also, made a special appearance in Salaam Namaste.
 During his school days, Warsi was a national level gymnast.
-In March 2023, Arshad Warsi was accused by India's securities regulator SEBI to have participated in a stock market scam.

 Reception

 Warsi considers himself a better serious actor than a comic one.
 He's also an avid biker and was part of a bikers' gang in school.
 Actor Naseeruddin Shah said that: "He is easily the best all-round actor in this generation", while Vidya Balan said of Warsi: "He reminds me of the great European actors who can fit into any role.
 But he is completely under-utilised".
 In his book Hero Vol.2, Ashok Raj has called him "one of the most talented actors among today's breed".
 A well known actor, Warsi does not prefer giving auditions.
 Bhawana Somaaya has called him "one of the best three dancers of the Hindi film industry".
 Director Samir Tewari called him "the most underrated and un-utilised actor."
 Boman Irani also feels the same and called him a "natural and unique performer".